Coppice

 Every row: one bhyvectl --suspend checkpoint; N copies of bhyve started with -o snapshot.vnode_restore=true; settled; host-wide memory delta sampled.
 See benchmarks/rigs/bhyve-fanout-rss.sh and the annotated patch.

-Network isolation — cubenet on pf
+Network isolation — Coppice on pf, vs Cube on eBPF

 sandbox↔sandbox p50 RTT 7 µs ~5–10 µs netperf TCP_RR, 1-byte req/resp.